AyM DISCOS HISTORY

 Herb Alpert went to Mexico City in May 1982 to record a four-track thank you to his Latin American audience for their support over 20 years.
 He worked with top producer Jose Quintana and top songwriter Juan Carlos Calderon.
 They forged strong collaborative relationships and the idea for a Latin Division within A&M was born.
 AyM Discos was formed in June 1982 making A&M Records the first major American label to create a Latin Division.

 As A&M had done with its operations in Great Britain and Canada, A&M staffed AyM Discos with Quintana and other Latinos--people who understood the music, the audience and the marketing.
 The recording philosophy was pure Alpert, "Latin ears in the studio."
 And, A&M gave the artists international distribution which many of them had not enjoyed before joining the label.
 Until AyM Discos, many Latin recording artists worked with foreign producers and U.S. recording artists relied on translators to give them the phonetics of lyrics they sang.

 Headquartered at A&M in Los Angeles, the AyM staff was supported by the creative services of the parent label and the interest and presence of Alpert.
-The label was originally distributed by RCA/Ariola International.
+RCA/Ariola International originally distributed the label.
 The arrangement included RCA providing promotion for AyM.

 The first few albums were by A&M artists: Alpert's own Blow Your Own Horn and Bullish albums were repackaged at Noche de Amor and Bravio.
 Sergio Mendes' self-titled album became Picardia.
 Lani Hall and Chris Montez contributed original albums.